Teachers’ union, school board finalize contract for new yearThe agreement comes after weeks of contentious negotiation

-“It’s not fair, it’s not contractual, and if we’re going to start contracts and have a mutual agreement of labor versus the board,” US History teacher Jessica Kelly said.
-“It needs to be agreed upon and then followed through with because there are a lot of teachers [that put] effort into these credits and [were] told they were gonna get money for it, and [they’re] not, [and that] is not fair.”
+“It’s not fair, it’s not contractual and if we’re going to start contracts and have a mutual agreement of labor versus the board, it needs to be agreed upon and then followed through,” US History teacher Jessica Kelly said.
+“There are a lot of teachers [that put] effort into these credits and [were] told they were gonna get money for it, and [they’re] not, [and that] is not fair.”

 “I’m happy that teachers got the contract that they were hoping for.
 They do work hard and they deserve the money that they get, how little of it there is,” Principal Donna Levy said.
 “I am concerned, however, where the money is coming from.
 I hope it’s not coming from our general funds or our school budget because we’re already in a world of hurt.”